aristanetworks/cloudvision-go/ops/ansible/inventories/ovh-bhs/files/customers/README.md

 ```

 This will generate a file `enroll.crt` which will be sent to the customer.
-The customer will use this file to bootstrap TerminAttr, by adding the flag `--autocert=true --ingestauth=certs,enroll.crt,<private.pem> enroll.crt` to the TerminAttr command.
+The customer will use this file to bootstrap TerminAttr, by adding the flag `--autocert=true --ingestauth=certs,enroll.crt,<private.pem>` to the TerminAttr command.

 Those certs should be in `/persist/secure` (ToBeValidated) on the switch